mervyzr/astrea/README.md

 **_astrea_** (**A**strophysical **S**hockwave and **T**urbulence **RE**search for interstellar **A**pplications) is a multi-dimensional ideal magnetohydrodynamics simulation toy model code for the purpose of modelling shockwaves in the interstellar medium, with possible implementation of a chemical network and radiative cooling.

-**_This code was originally created as part of the Master's thesis research project at the University of Cologne, under supervision by Prof. Dr. Stefanie Walch-Gassner.
-It has since been completed._**
+**_This code was originally created as part of my Master's thesis research project at the University of Cologne, under supervision by Prof. Dr. Stefanie Walch-Gassner.
+The thesis has since been completed._**

 <p align='center'>
   <img src='./static/khi-energy.gif' width=30% alt='Kelvin-Helmholtz instability'>